hpcleuven/VscDocumentation/source/compute/software/r_package_management.rst

    $ conda create -n science -c conda-forge r-base=<version> r-essentials

-This command creates a new conda environment called "science", and installs your prefered R version from the conda-forge channel as well as the r-essentials bundle which includes number of commonly used R packages such as ggplot2, glmnet, dplyr, tidyr, and shiny.
+This command creates a new Conda environment called ``science``, and installs your preferred R version from the conda-forge channel as well as the r-essentials bundle which includes number of commonly used R packages such as ggplot2, glmnet, dplyr, tidyr, and shiny.